x11vnc/x11vnc-desktop/README.md

 ## Use with Singularity

 This Docker image is constructed to be compatible with Singularity.
-This has been tested with Singularity v2.6.
+This has been tested with Singularity v2.6 and v3.2.
 If you system does not yet have Singularity, you may need to install it by following [these instructions](https://www.sylabs.io/guides/2.6/user-guide/quick_start.html#quick-installation-steps).
 You must have root access in order to install Singularity, but you can use Singularity as a regular user after it has been installed.
 If you do not